-If the Company elects to not renew the Obara Agreement or any party elects to terminate the Obara Agreement, Mr. Obara's obligation to provide the services to the Company will continue only until the effective termination date and the Company shall be obligated to provide to Mr. Obara: (i) any fees which would then be due and owing by the Company to Mr. Obara to the effective termination date; (ii) any expense payment reimbursements which would then be due and owing by the Company to Mr. Obara to the effective termination date (the "Obara Outstanding Expense Reimbursements"); (iii) any pro rata and unused vacation pay which would then be due and owing by the Company to Mr. Obara to the effective termination date (the "Obara Outstanding Vacation Pay"); (iv) subject to applicable provisions of the Obara Agreement and the Company's Stock Incentive Plan, the vested portion of all Mr. Obara's then issued and outstanding stock-based equity awards in and to the Company as at the effective termination date (the "Obara Options"); and (v) confirmation that all of Mr. Obara's then benefits coverage would be covered until the effective termination date (the "Obara Options"); and (v) confirmation that all of Mr. Obara's then benefits

-The Obara Agreement will be deemed terminated on the 30th calendar day following the death or disability of Mr. Obara, in which case the Company shall be obligated to provide to Mr. Obara: (i) any fees which would then be due and owing by the Company to Mr. Obara to the effective termination date; (ii) all Obara Outstanding Expense Reimbursements; (iii) the Obara Outstanding Vacation Pay; (iv) the Obara Options; and (v) the Obara Benefits.
+If the Company elects to not renew the Obara Employment Arrangement or if either party elects to terminate the Obara Employment Arrangement, Mr. Obara's obligation to provide the services to the Company will continue only until the effective termination date and the Company shall be obligated to provide to Mr. Obara: (i) any salary which would then be due and owing by the Company to Mr. Obara to the effective termination date; (ii) any expense payment reimbursements which would then be due and owing by the Company to Mr. Obara to the effective termination date (the "Obara Outstanding Expense Reimbursements"); (iii) any pro rata and unused vacation pay which would then be due and owing by the Company to Mr. Obara to the effective termination date (the "Obara Outstanding Vacation Pay"); (iv) subject to applicable provisions of the Company's then Stock Incentive Plan, the vested portion of all Mr. Obara's then issued and outstanding stock-based equity awards in and to the Company as at the effective termination date shall continue to be exercisable for a period of 90 calendar days following the effective termination date (the "Obara Options"); and (v) confirmation that all of Mr. Obara's then benefits coverage would be covered until the effective termination date (the "Obara Benefits").
+The Obara Employment Arrangement will be deemed terminated on the 30th calendar day following the death or disability of Mr. Obara, in which case the Company shall be obligated to provide to Mr. Obara: (i) any salary which would then be due and owing by the Company to Mr. Obara to the effective termination date; (ii) all Obara Outstanding Expense Reimbursements; (iii) the Obara Outstanding Vacation Pay; (iv) the Obara Options; and (v) the Obara Benefits.